class-passers/stop_bullying_me/README.md

 # stop_bullying_me
-This is a project creating a tower defense game.
+This is a project creating a tower defense game using javascript.

 https://class-passers.github.io/stop_bullying_me/